Marine-Science-and-Technology-Lab/SurfZone-DataViewer/README.md

 8. Click *Plot Selection* to view the resulting timeseries plots.
 (Note that this will close any currently-open time-series plot windows).
 Plotting can be performed in two ways

-..a.	*Sub-Trials Sequential* will cause all data to be plotted against global time, so that sequential sub-trials are plotted in order.
+  a.	*Sub-Trials Sequential* will cause all data to be plotted against global time, so that sequential sub-trials are plotted in order.

-..b.	*Sub-Trials Overlaid* will align the moment at which the MQS robot was released for each sub-trial and set that time to T=0.
+  b.	*Sub-Trials Overlaid* will align the moment at which the MQS robot was released for each sub-trial and set that time to T=0.
 Each subtrial will also be trimmed to the pre- and post- release window times.

 9. Select/de-select sub-trials as needed to remove outliers, etc. Adjust the windowing of the sub-trial using the *Seconds Pre-Release* and *Seconds Post-Release*.
 Note that the windowing settings will affect the times used for plotting, exporting, and calculation of ensembles across sub-trials.

 10. Click *Plot Ensemble Average* to generate a figure showing the ensemble mean and standard deviation across the selected sub-trials.
 This will close any currently-open ensemble average plot windows.

 11. Click *Plot Custom X vs Y* to select the independent and dependent variables for plotting.
 The selected subtrials will be averaged and the ensemble mean will be plotted with a one-sigma envelope around it (determined from the covariance in X-Y pairs at each timestep).

    Note that this is similar to the *Plot Ensemble Average* function, but allows an arbitrary selection of independent variable X.

 12. Click *FFT* to plot the frequency spectra of the selected signals and sub-trials.
 A mean spectrum will be overlaid onto each window.
 This will close any currently-open FFT plot windows.

 13. Click *Export Selection to TXT*.
 Specify a filename.
 ALL measurement signals will be exported to a tab-delimited ASCII text file, with time dictated by the window size settings.
 One txt file will be created per sub-trial, with the filename: *[YOUR_FILENAME]_RUNID_Rep[Sub_Trial#].txt*.
 You can select whether or not to re-interpolate each subtrial to a common (relative) time vector.
 A signal list will also be generated, containing a tabulation of the signal metadata.

 14. Click *Play Videos*.
 One child window will open per loaded trial.
 Each window will contain an HTML table listing available videos of that experimental trial.
 Click on any cell in a row to open the video in an internet browser window.

 *Note 1:* Videos will play from a shared web location (Kaltura), so you must have internet access to use this feature.